← All beaches & hotels

 Bacteria threshold: 130 CFU/100mL enterococcus.
 Above that, DOH may post a Beach Advisory.

-Live ranking: cleanest Maui beaches right now (6 tracked, updated daily).
+Live ranking: Maui beaches with lower current advisory exposure (6 tracked, updated daily).

 Checking for active Maui advisories…